WHAT IS VOLTAGE?

 Is magnetism like a warping of space?
 Then so is voltage.
 Voltage and

-call these waves "light," or "radio," or "electrical
+electromagnetism.
+We call these waves "light," or "radio," or "electrical

 energy."
-When the Electric Utility Companies sell you some "electricity", they're really
+When the Electric Utility Companies sell you some "electricity",

-wiggling back and forth.)
-They're not selling any electrons,
+are just wiggling back and forth.)
+They didn't sell you any electrons,

 instead they're selling you a combination of voltage and current.
-When voltage
+When

 The magnet/charges GIF diagram kindly supplied by David Lewis